[ad#468x60amazon_japantravel]

 NHK Studio Park in Tokyo

-Our visit to the NHK Studio Park in Shibuya (October 25, 2006) is another1 experience that Arn and I really enjoyed.
+Our visit to the NHK Studio Park in Shibuya (October 25, 2006) is another ((See the page I made about our trip to the Ghibli Museum in Mitaka, Tokyo)) experience that Arn and I really enjoyed.
 It’s situated within the NHK Broadcasting Center, headquarters of Nippon Hōsō Kyōkai, Japan’s major public broadcasting company and is home to a variety of news, educational, sports, musical, and popular anime and TV drama programs.
 It’s a pretty cool attraction for young and old alike, and the great thing is you don’t have to understand Nippongo to be able to enjoy the hour-long tour.

 Getting there